ceztko/SccAutoSwitcher/README.md

   Subversion repositories, effectively disabling SccAutoSwitcher for this RCS.

-### Notice to popular Scc provider devs (git, Subversion, ...)
+### Notice to popular Scc provider developers

 No popular Scc provider seems to enforce itself using the same mechanism SccAutoSwitcher uses to load them.
 This may be a restriction of VisualStudio. enforced for Scc provider extensions only, or a misunderstanding on the used API[1].
-Regardless of the motivation, this actually leaves doors open for competition, as multiple Scc providers can be installed and there's no contention during solution
-loading: this is the specific moment when SccAutoSwitcher intervenes, acting as an arbitrator for the different Scc providers and efficiently loading the correct or favourite provider.
+Regardless of the motivation, this actually leaves doors open for competition, as multiple Scc providers can be installed for the same RCS type and there's no contention during solution loading: this is the specific moment when SccAutoSwitcher intervenes, acting as an arbitrator for the different Scc providers and efficiently loading the correct or favourite provider.

 [1] https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.shell.interop.ivsregisterscciprovider.registersourcecontrolprovider.aspx